 The Secondary Education program offers courses and fieldwork for students seeking an initial Pennsylvania Instructional I certificate, grades 7-12, in a specific academic area.
-The application deadline to the program is March 1st.
-Later applications may be accepted as program capacity allows.
-International students may be permitted to complete this program without certification if they have satisfied the teaching standards in their respective countries.
 Students in the program will pursue a Master of Science degree.
 Students working toward certification in grades K-12 Latin, French, German or Spanish will complete 36 credits.
 Students working toward certification in grades 7-12 Biology, Chemistry, Citizenship, Communication, English, General Science, Mathematics or Physics will complete 34 credits.
-These programs require 70 hours of field experience, a semester of student teaching, and pass a comprehensive examination.
-Applicants who do not possess an undergraduate degree in the outlined above content areas may be required to take additional undergraduate course work.
+These programs require 70 hours of field experience, a semester of student teaching, and passing a comprehensive examination.